 How to use Thyrochek Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Thyrochek 25mcg Tablet empty stomach (1 hour before food or 2 hours after food).
+Thyrochek 25mcg Tablet is to be taken empty stomach.

 How Thyrochek Tablet works

 Thyrochek 25mcg tablet is a synthetic version of a hormone produced by the thyroid gland.
 It works by replacing the thyroid hormones that your thyroid gland cannot produce and relieves the symptoms of hypothyroidism (tiredness, weight gain, and depression).